 - Every B-SIG participant must be a registered NYCC member in good standing.
 If you are not yet a member, go to http://nycc.org/join-nycc and join now. - Signing up for the B-SIG means you have made a commitment to spend 10 consecutive Saturdays cycling with us this spring.
 The rides are all-day affairs; you might get back early, but don't count on it.
-In other words, consider your Saturday's "spoken for" when you join the B-SIG. - All B-SIG participants must complete the timed, 6-lap qualification ride on March3.
-If you know that you will not be able to make the March 3 session, you need to contact the B SIG coordinator prior to March 3.
+In other words, consider your Saturday's "spoken for" when you join the B-SIG. - You should make every effort not to miss the first week, March 7.
+All B-SIG participants must complete the timed, 6-lap qualification ride on or before that date.
+If you know that you will not be able to make the March 7 session, you need to contact the B SIG Coordinator and Jorge Negrin (jnegrin@ aspache.com) prior to March 7.
+If you are sick on that date, contact the B SIG Coordinator and Jorge as soon as you can.
 We will try to make special arrangements for you to complete the timed laps, but this must be done well in advance of the week 2 ride.

-- Remember you are an integral part of your group.
+Please note that if you miss both March 7 and the following week, you will not be allowed to continue with the SIG. - Remember you are an integral part of your group.
 You must ride in a safe manner.
 Your actions or inactions affect all the cyclists in your group.
 Anyone who repeatedly places the group in danger will not be allowed to continue. - You must show up each week 15 minutes prior to the announced start time to find your group and sign-in.
 Be sure you have signed in before the lesson of the day begins. - Your bike must be in excellent working condition.
 This is an important part of your obligation to the other members of your group.
 (See the sections "Bike Preparation" and "Routine Bike Maintenance Checklist.")
 Be sure to have your bike checked out before the SIG begins! - Have the week's cue sheet with you.
-We will not hold up the entire group because you are not prepared. - Each B-SIG participant is expected to "give something back" to the Club volunteer, lead rides, join the Board, become an active Club member.
+We will not hold up the entire group because you are not prepared. - Each B-SIG participant is expected to "give something back" to the Club - volunteer, lead rides, join the Board, become an active Club member.
 Our club is a volunteer organization that runs on the efforts of our volunteers.
 The B-SIG is the perfect place to learn what it takes to lead a club ride.
 After the B-SIG is over, you may be asked to co-lead a club ride or volunteer to help out at a Club event.
 It's your club, contribute your experience and service to make it better.

 - Bikes with time trial aero bars are prohibited for safety reasons.
 If you have a triathlon-type bike and want to do the SIG you will need to convert your bike to standard handlebars.
 NO EXCEPTIONS! - Your bike must have gears and brakes; in other words, no track bikes and no "fixies."
-Most SIG participants will have road bikes, but hybrid bikes are acceptable if they have slick, not "knobby," tires. - While cycling, cell phones are not to be answered.
-Electronic earpieces and/ or headphones are not allowed.
-Our ears need to be totally tuned in to road traffic and communication within the group. - Helmets are mandatory.
+Most SIG participants will have road bikes, but hybrid bikes are acceptable if they have slick, not "knobby" tires. - While cycling, cell phones are not to be answered.
+Electronic earpieces and/ or headphones are not allowed while riding Our ears need to be totally tuned in to road traffic and communication within the group. - Helmets are mandatory.
 No helmet, no ride.
 Again, NO EXCEPTIONS! - Print your first name on both the front and rear of your helmet in large, dark letters (magic marker on masking tape will do).